 - Four new road helmets debut at the Tour de France

 Whether it’s prototype aero frames or custom paint jobs, the Tour is where all the very best kit gets showcased to the world.
-We’ve been following the race and getting the low-down on the rigs of the star riders, the new developments they're trying out and the set-up quirks they insist on to make their time in the saddle that little bit easier.
+We followed the race and got the low-down on the rigs of the star riders, the new developments they're trying out and the set-up quirks they insist on to make their time in the saddle that little bit easier.

-Scroll through our mega gallery above for a taste of all 22 of the pro bikes we’ve featured over the past three weeks.
+Scroll through our mega gallery above for a taste of all 22 of the pro bikes we featured over the three weeks of the Tour.
 You can find more detail on each bike in its individual Tour de France 2016 Pro Bikes gallery, but below you’ll find a little more on the bikes of the yellow and green jersey winners:

 The yellow jersey — Chris Froome

 Little has changed on Chris Froome’s 56cm F8 frame since he began riding it in 2014.
 Shimano Dura-Ace Di2 components and wheels handle the going and the stopping.
 The cockpit is comprised of a PRO handlebar and stem, while saddle duties are taken care of by a Fizik Antarest.

 Personalised equipment touches include Osymetric chainrings, Nokon brake-cable housings, a custom Di2 climbing switch and a bespoke 3D printed chain catcher.
 Froome also has a prototype dual-sided Stages power meter.

 The custom rhino logos were there from the first stage but more yellow accents appeared as the race progressed and Froome’s hold on the yellow jersey tightened.